-WINNIPEG — Minister of Finance, the Honourable James Michael Flaherty, announced today that Canada will officially resume production and distribution of the Canadian One Cent Piece as of February 27th, 2014.
+WINNIPEG — Minister of Finance, the Honourable Joe Oliver, announced today that Canada will officially resume production and distribution of the Canadian One Cent Piece.

-“We have found a way to bring back the cherished coin so Canadians can start to collect pennies in coffee cans again,” said a beaming Flaherty to a small media conference in Winnipeg.
+“We have found a way to bring back the cherished coin so Canadians can start to collect pennies in coffee cans again,” said a beaming Oliver at a small media conference in Winnipeg.

 “The original decision to kill the penny was due to the fact that it cost more than a penny to make a penny, and it was a pain in the Trudeau for consumers, retailers, and financial institutions to handle.”

-Responding to questions if this means new job opportunities for Winnipeggers at The Royal Canadian Mint, Flaherty responded, “I’m sorry to say the answer to that is no.”
+Responding to questions if this means new job opportunities for Winnipeggers at The Royal Canadian Mint, Oliver responded, “I’m sorry to say the answer to that is no.”